-Concepts, affidavit, order, judgement, decree, plaint, restitution, execution, decree-holder, judgement-debtor, mesne profits, written statement, Distinction between decree and judgement and between decree and order.
+Concepts, affidavit, order, judgment, decree, plaint, restitution, execution, decree-holder, judgment-debtor, mesne profits, written statement, Distinction between decree and judgment and between decree and order.

-UNIT 2: JURISDICTION 7 Hrs.
+UNIT 2: JURISDICTION

 Learning Outcome: On completion of this Unit students will be able to identify the rank of a court in the hierarchy of courts and discuss the jurisdiction of various courts.
 The will also be able to tell in which court a case with hypothetical facts may be instituted.